 Figure 11.
 Head rotated to the right

 - Rotate your head to the left (see Figure 12).

 - Bring your left ear to your left shoulder (see Figure 13).

 - Bring your right ear to your right shoulder (see Figure 14).

-Pull your head back to line up your ears with your shoulders.
+- Pull your head back to line up your ears with your shoulders (see Figure 15).
 Hold this position for 3 seconds.

-Brush your teeth and tongue after each meal and at bedtime.
+Brush your teeth and tongue when you wake up, after each meal, and at bedtime.